-Ideally, you will want to use meat that still has the bone in as that is the source of all the flavour – I like using chicken thighs and drumsticks in chicken cacciatore, as they are relatively cheap cuts.
+Ideally, you will want to use meat that still has the bone in as that is the source of all the flavor – I like using chicken thighs and drumsticks in chicken cacciatore, as they are relatively cheap cuts.
 You could use chicken breast if you prefer, or you could joint a whole chicken and use all the different parts.
 It’s up to you if you want to keep the skin on or off in this recipe.
 The chicken is gently fried in olive oil before being cooked fully with all the other ingredients.

-How do you make one pan chicken cacciatore?
+How do you make one-pan chicken cacciatore?

 It is really quite simple to make chicken cacciatore in one pan.
-You just brown the chicken off in a large frying pan or skillet, and remove the meat while you fry off garlic, carrots, mushrooms, and bell peppers.
+You just brown the chicken off in a large frying pan or skillet and remove the meat while you fry off garlic, carrots, mushrooms, and bell peppers.
 Stock or wine is then added, and reduced, before adding small whole onions, canned chopped tomatoes, and herbs.
-Finally the chicken goes back in and everything is left to bubble away until the chicken is cooked through.
+Finally, the chicken goes back in and everything is left to bubble away until the chicken is cooked through.

 A quick word about small onions!

 This recipe uses small whole onions – or pearl onions as you may know them.
 If you can buy frozen pearl onions, then totally use those as they will save you time as you won’t have to peel them.